RemnumOffice/Qt6QuickMongoDB/README.md

    connectDB()

    usage :
-          to connect database
+          to connect database.

+   parameters :
+          no parameters.

    return :
-           no return value
+           no return value.
 ```

 ##### 2 .
 Function name : disConnectDB